Keystone Hall

 WHAT STAFF SAY

-The one staff member surveyed by Best-rehabs.com, D.H., indicated that they had no concerns about care, highlighting the “client respect and diversity,” as well as evidence-based therapy.
-They agreed about limited exercise opportunities, also concurring with alumni about limited space.
-On the other hand, the effectiveness of treatment and staff training and experience received five stars apiece.
+One staff member surveyed by Best-rehabs.com praised the client respect and diversity at the facility, as well as the evidence-based therapy.
+They agreed with alumni about limited exercise opportunities and limited space.
+The effectiveness of treatment and staff training and experience received five stars.

 FINANCING

 According to the facility’s website, no one is denied services based on an inability to pay.
 Services are offered on a sliding fee scale and most insurances are accepted.
-Fees are listed for several services, including $350 for an evaluation, $3,460 for 14 IOP sessions, and $550 per day or $15,400 for 28-days of residential treatment.
+Specific fees are listed for various services.

 Keystone Hall Reviews